Johnathan Hankins: Dallas Cowboys

 On October 25, 2022, Hankins along with a 2024 seventh-round pick, was traded to the Dallas Cowboys in exchange for a 2023 sixth-round draft choice (#204-Jarrick Bernard-Converse).
 He was acquired to improve the team's run defense.
-He was placed on injured reserve with a sprained pectoral muscle on December 14.
-He was activated on January 16, 2023.
+Hankins was placed on injured reserve with a sprained pectoral muscle on December 14, and was activated on January 16, 2023.

 Hankins re-signed with the Cowboys on March 29, 2023.
-He started 14 games, recording 27 tackles, three sacks and two passes defensed.
-He missed 3 games with a high-ankle sprain injury.
+He started 14 games, recording 27 tackles, three sacks, and two passes defensed.
+Hankins missed three games with a high-ankle sprain.

 Seattle Seahawks

 On March 20, 2024, Hankins signed with the Seattle Seahawks.
 He reunited with defensive coordinator Aden Durde, who was his defensive line coach with the Dallas Cowboys.

 On May 7, 2025, Hankins re-signed with the Seahawks.
+On November 19, Seahawks head coach Mike Macdonald announced that Hankins would not play during the season due to a back injury suffered in the offseason.
+On December 3, he was released by the Seahawks.

-On November 19, 2025, Seahawks head coach Mike Macdonald said that Hankins will not play this season.
-Later in the press talk he indicated a back issue.
+On April 29, 2026, Hankins announced in an interview that he would be retiring from professional football.